 Think NCAA tourney when you whip out this fun cup race.
 All the tiny guests will get a chance to work their way through the Sweet Sixteen and Elite Eight for a shot at the big time—the Final Four—as they compete head-to-head, racing plastic cups down a string, propelled by squirt guns.
 Allison spells out the setup and racing deets on her blog, All for the Boys, so you can run the races like a pro.

 This one’s a blast no matter what your age.
 Blow up a few balloons, tie them around kids’ ankles with string and send them off to pop each others’ air-filled companions.
 The game ends with the last balloon standing.
 Want to make it more challenging for the big kids?
 Forget playing in the whole yard—just set boundaries with cones or string to keep them penned in while they play.
 The smaller the space, the bigger the challenge and the faster the game gets played!

 photo: Valentina Powers via Flickr

-Chill out with this simple to play, simple to stage game kids of (almost) any age can play.
+Chill out with this simple-to-stage game that kids of (almost) any age can play.
 To set it up, fill your kiddie pool with water and dump in a bag of party ice.
-Yep, it’s that easy.
-Then divide the Littles into two teams, each with a bucket.
+Then divide kids into two teams, each with a bucket.
 Their goal is to fill the bucket with as many of the submerged ice cubes as they can, using only their feet to move those little rascals from one place to the next.
-Brrr-ing it!